sematic-ai/sematic/docs/ray.md

 A representation of the cluster that will be created.

 - **config** (*[`RayClusterConfig`](#rayclusterconfig)*): A configuration for
 the compute resources that will be started.
-If using LocalResolver or SilentResolver, this will be ignored and a local cluster will be started instead.
+If using `LocalRunner` or `SilentRunner`, this will be ignored and a local cluster will be started instead.
 - **forward_logs** (*bool*): Whether or not to have logs from Ray workers returned back to the stdout of the Sematic func this resource is used in.
 Sets `log_to_driver` in [`ray.init`](https://docs.ray.io/en/latest/ray-core/package-ref.html?highlight=init#ray.init)